Meet Your NICU Team

 Seattle Children’s Neonatal Intensive Care Unit

-Our NICU care team has special training working with critically ill newborns and their families.
+Our NICU team has special training to care for critically ill newborns.
+We respect families as key members of your child’s healthcare team.
 We will work with you to make decisions and treatment plans for your baby.

 The care team in Seattle Children’s NICU includes: